 Bill Guttentag has been a lecturer at the Stanford University Graduate School of Business since 2001.
-He also teaches at the Stanford d.school.
+He also teaches at the Hasso Plattner Institute of Design (Stanford d.school).

 He has shown his films and given lectures at many US and international universities including: Yale; Harvard; the University of Pennsylvania; University of California, Berkeley; USC; Peking University; Fudan University; Kyoto University; the Hong Kong Academy of Performing Arts; and Freie Universität Berlin.
-Other screenings include The Academy of Motion Picture Arts and Sciences; The Paley Center for Media; and the Brooklyn Academy of Music.
+Other screenings include The Academy of Motion Picture Arts and Sciences; The Paley Center for Media; The Council on Foreign Relations; and the Brooklyn Academy of Music.